jamesmillerio/gpio-to-mqtt/README.md

   - **Pull:** Whether to pull up (2), down (1), or off (0).
   - **Name:** A friendly name for the pin.
   - **Retain:** Whether the broker should retain state change messages.

+## To Do

+- [ ] Add more MQTT configuration options.
+We use the yosssi/gmq library for our MQTT needs and it provides a lot of options that aren't currently supported to gpio-to-mqtt.
+- [ ] Testing...
+This started out as a proof-of-concept so tests were foregone during that time.
+This needs to be rectified.